Just Dance 3: Other releases

-A Zellers Edition was released in Canada which included two exclusive songs which are Rihanna's "Only Girl (In the World)" and B.o.B's "Airplanes", which are also included in the PAL Xbox 360 version.
-The Target Edition in America is exactly the same as the Zellers Edition.
+A Target Edition was released in America, which included two exclusive songs, which are Rihanna's "Only Girl (In the World)" and B.o.B's "Airplanes", which are also included in the PAL Xbox 360 version.
+A Zellers Edition was released in Canada, which is exactly the same as the Target Edition.

-A Best Buy Edition was released in America which included two exclusive songs which are Katy Perry's "Teenage Dream" and "E.T."
-The PAL Special Edition is exactly the same as the Best Buy Edition.
+A Best Buy Edition was also released in America, which included two exclusive songs, which are Katy Perry's "Teenage Dream" and "E.T.", which are also included in the PAL Special Edition.